Australia bans Huawei from 5G network over security concerns

 The decision also affects ZTE Corp, a Chinese maker of mobile devices.

-Australia barred Huawei, the world’s largest telecommunications equipment supplier, from bidding for contracts in 2011 for the national broadband network.
+Shenzhen-based Huawei, the world’s largest telecommunications equipment supplier, had been banned from bidding for contracts for Australia’s broadband network in 2011.

 5G networks will start commercial services in Australia next year.